Andrew Maclean

 We were about to attempt to thread the M2 CS between them – only the day after much, much more talented drivers than yours truly had suffered the ignominy of falling victim to them, trashing some of the world’s finest race cars in front of a global audience.

-The scars – stark reminders – were there to see on the track: paint smeared along walls where race car and concrete went head-to-head, and cement dust courtesy of the clean-up from a significantly brutal collision at Forrest’s Elbow, the blind downhill corner which leads onto Conrod, the circuit’s longest straight.
+The scars – stark reminders – were there to see on the track: paint smeared along walls where race car and concrete went head-to-head and the cement dust courtesy of the clean-up from a significantly brutal collision at Forrest’s Elbow, the blind downhill corner which leads onto Conrod, the circuit’s longest straight.

-CarExpert brings reviews, research tools and trusted buying support together, guiding you from research to delivery with confidence.
+CarExpert brings together reviews, research tools and trusted buying support, guiding you from research to delivery with confidence.

-The Cutting is the steepest part of the circuit, and here – on an early lap – we feel the traction control (TC) cut in, but that’s on the driver.
+The Cutting is the steepest part of the circuit, and here – on an early lap – we feel the traction control (TC) cut in – but that’s on the driver.

-Confidence matters when you storm over Brock Skyline, a glorious left-hander sweeping across the top of the mountain – and then you see the massive rear wing of a much faster car in your mirror.
+That confidence matters when you storm over Brock Skyline, a glorious left-hander sweeping across the top of the mountain – and then you see the massive rear wing of a much faster car in your mirror.

 “Don’t worry about the car behind you,” the two-way radio booms.
 No pressure, then.
 This is where it matters: the famous Dipper – a roller-coaster drop as the narrow shoestring layout pinballs the car down The Esses before Forrest’s Elbow.

-With a far more expensive rear-engined car from an unnamed German brand on our tail, the CS has to handle this with accuracy and speed – and it dutifully goes exactly where it’s told, with the dependable, obedient front-end following the road down the circuit before we pull left onto Conrod to let the exotica pass by.
+With a far more expensive rear-engined car from an unnamed German brand on our tail, the CS has to handle this with accuracy and speed – and it dutifully goes exactly where it’s told, with the dependable, obedient front end following the road down the circuit before we pull left onto Conrod to let the exotica pass by.

 To see how the BMW M2 CS lines up against the competition, check out our comparison tool